fxrootname/php-mtsp/README.md

 include "vendor/autoload.php";
 ```

-Now you can you library in your application
+Now you can use library in your application

 ## [Usage](docs/)